lexis5572/Data-Science-Machine-Learning-AI-Projects/README.md

 24. [Enefit - Predict Energy Behavior of Prosumers](https://github.com/lexis5572/Data-Science-Machine-Learning-AI-Projects/tree/main/Enefit%20-%20Predict%20Energy%20Behavior%20of%20Prosumers)

-*Descriptions* : The project aims to predict CO2 emissions in Rwanda.
+*Descriptions* : The project aims to predict the potential reduction in energy imbalance .

 *Technologies Used* : The notebook uses model XGBoost with Kfold Validation.